-5-minute read - By Kailey Erlich, April 7, 2021
+5-minute read - by Kailey Erlich, April 7, 2021

 Right now, there are about 40 billion active devices within the artificial intelligence of things (AIoT) – a number that is set to increase to 350 billion devices by 2030.
 Chances are that many of these devices will be powered by microchips printed using ASML technology.
 With that kind of growth, the semiconductor industry and the demand for our lithography machines isn’t going away anytime soon.